Important Mods for Off-Road Vehicles

 Spare Tyres and Wheels

-It’s wise to have spare 4wd wheels and tyres Brisbane, especially when in the outback.
+It’s wise to have spare 4×4 wheels australia, especially when in the outback.
 While a tread penetration can be easy to fix, a damaged sidewall is a terminal condition.
 A rear-mounted spare wheel carrier can easily hold multiple spare tyres and KMC wheels.

 Satellite phones make remote-area communications simpler.
 If you can’t afford your own sat phone, they’re widely available for hire.
 It’s important to keep the phone charged and secure within the vehicle so it won’t be damaged in an accident.
 For local communications, a narrow-band UHF radio is crucial.